galvc/portfolio/content/blog/tideflats-project/index.md

 author: Chelsea Galvez
 featuredImage: "./tideflats-cover.png"
 date: "2018-07-22"
-description: "This is an ongoing research project conducted by a five-member team.
+description: "A research project conducted by a five-member team.
 My role as co-Project Manager is to assign tasks, interface with clients, develop requirements, and provide vision for our goals."
 category: "research"
 tag: "Research"
 ---